-What does Coronation Street and Santorini have in common?
+What do Coronation Street and Santorini have in common?
 Cobbled streets!
 They are iconic to the island, even if you’re used to seeing them outside the Rovers Return.

 Many famous people travel here.
 In fact, Brad Pitt and Angelina Jolie once lived here for part of the year.

 Santorini is referred to as an island, but it is technically volcanic rock.
 It is unique in that it’s one of very few locations where civilization is actively built onto a volcanic rock or soil.

 Santorini barely witnesses rainfall, which makes things extremely humid.
 In fact, some believe that it’s more common you’ll find wine to drink than water.

 18. The Greek flag has a firm place across the landscape.

 The way that buildings and homes across Santorini are painted holds plenty of significance.
 This is because blues and whites are the colors of the Greek flag!

 Not only that, but it’s thought that people paint their homes here to show purity in white, and in inspiration of the sea (in blue).